Deputies search for man they say stole 36-packs of beer, cart full of groceries from Kroger - NewsBreak

-Deputies in Hall County are looking for a man they say “helped himself to a cart full of items” at a metro Kroger store – including six 36-packs of beer.
+Deputies in Hall County are looking for a man they said “helped himself to a cart full of items” at a metro Kroger store – including six 36-packs of beer.

 The incident happened Wednesday at the store location along Ga.
 60 and Thompson Bridge Road.